SidonTheTroll/cave-of-ordeals/Biology/notes/12-ecosystem.md

 > 7. **No Insight Into Species Interactions**: While ecological pyramids show the number, biomass, or energy at each level, they do not provide information on the interactions between species, such as competition, predation, or symbiosis.
 >
 > 8. **Assumes Simple Linear Flow**: Ecological pyramids are based on the assumption of a linear flow of energy and nutrients, which does not account for the recycling of nutrients and energy that occurs in ecosystems.

+> [!CAUTION]
+> **Q/ Pyramid of energy is always upright.
+Explain with reason.**
+>
+> The pyramid of energy is always upright because it represents the flow of energy through different trophic levels in an ecosystem.
+At each successive level, energy is lost primarily as heat due to metabolic processes, making the energy available to the next level lower than the one before.
+This continual loss of energy ensureGs that the base (producers) has the most energy, and it decreases as you move up to consumers, making the pyramid shape always upright.